rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - As confirmation that a task or process initiated by the user was completed successfully
 - providing contextual information on the page processes
 ### Don't Use When

+- The notification is an update to existing inline copy (see [Update and Loading Notifications](../update-and-loading-notifications/))
+- The notification relates to an actionable element in a busy state (see [Update and Loading Notifications](../update-and-loading-notifications/))
 - Exposing a status change to a product caused by user selection (see [Persistent Status Notifications](#persistent-status-notifications))
 - providing error or warnings on the status of items in the users cart (see [Persistent Status Notifications](#persistent-status-notifications))
 - Providing confirmation when updating and removing items that provides navigation or other actions (see [Persistent Status Notifications](#persistent-status-notifications))
 - Notifying users of a potential problem, outside of a form, that may require their attention (see [Persistent Status Notifications](#persistent-status-notifications))
-- The UI is presented as a dialog that requires a user action, on which the focus is set (see [modal](../../components/modal/))
+- User interaction is required or content is critical to the user flow(see [modal](../../components/modal/))
+- The message contains a rich UI experience(see [modal](../../components/modal/))
+- The content added to the page is critical and needs immediate attention (see [alert](../alerts))
+- Page usage should be blocked until the user takes an action within the message or exits (see [alert](../alerts))
 - The User makes a selection that does not change or add content to the page
-- The notification is an update to existing inline copy (see [Update and Loading Notifications](../update-and-loading-notifications/))
-- The notification relates to an actionable element in a busy state (see [Update and Loading Notifications](../update-and-loading-notifications/))
-- The content added to the page is critical and needs immediate attention (see [alert](../alerts))

 ### Anatomy of a Transient Status notifications